-I strongly recommend waiting until your pet is as old as allowable by law before giving the first rabies vaccination.
+Waiting until your pet is as old as allowable by law before giving the first rabies vaccination is strongly recommended.
 In some states, this is 6 months.
 In others, it's earlier.
 Among several problems that can result from giving the rabies vaccine too early - as the Greek study mentions - vaccine failure, which is significantly more common in puppies under 3 months.

-After the second rabies vaccine, I strongly encourage you to insist on the three-year vaccine for the remainder of your pet's life.
+After the second rabies vaccine, insist on the three-year vaccine for the remainder of your pet's life.
 The three-year vaccine is identical to the one-year vaccine, so you're providing the protection required by law, but at much less frequent intervals.
 This means fewer vaccines throughout your pet's life and less chance of an adverse reaction.

 Rabies vaccinations should never be given in combination with or at the same time as another vaccine.
 They should be given alone, separated from all other vaccinations by at least two weeks.
-Because rabies is the only vaccine required by law, I recommend that it be the only repetitive vaccine you give your pet.
+Because rabies is the only vaccine required by law, it must be the only repetitive vaccine you give your pet.